YH-Choi-001/module_lib/README.md

 ### This repository is a collection of libraries of different modules

-**Written exclusively for Arduino Mini, Nano, Uno, Mega, Mega2560, Mega2560 pro**
+**Written exclusively for Arduino Nano, Uno, Mega, Mega2560, Mega2560 pro**

 You may download the whole repository as a zip to your local drive, and then open your Arduino IDE.
 Select from the IDE's toolbar: Sketch -> Include Library -> Add .ZIP library... -> and select the folder containing a desired module, maybe like Us_016